tinganho/express-request-language/README.md

 request-language [![Build Status](https://travis-ci.org/tinganho/express-request-language.png)](https://travis-ci.org/tinganho/express-request-language)
 ========================
-A middleware to figure out your request's language either by parsing `Accept-Language` header or by looking at a language cookie's value. `request-language` plays nicely with [L10ns][] by abstracting all our language setting logic for you.
+A middleware to figure out your request's language either by parsing `Accept-Language` header or by looking at a language cookie's value. `request-language` plays nicely with [L10ns][] by abstracting all your language setting logic for you.

 ### Installation: